ppatel0910/mySpotify_and_machine_learning/README.md

 ## Background

-#### Spotify is a leading digital platform for streaming music, podcasts, and playlists, offering users a vast selection of audio content.
-Accessible through its app or website, Spotify allows listeners to enjoy on-demand music, curate personalized playlists, and explore new artists and genres.
-With both free and premium subscription tiers, Spotify has become a go-to destination for music lovers globally. (and personally myself)
+#### Spotify is a leading digital platform for streaming music, podcasts, and playlists.
+The service offers users a vast selection of audio content such as songs and podcasts.
+Accessible through its app or website, Spotify allows listeners to enjoy on-demand music, curate personalized playlists, explore 1000s of Spotify curated playlists, and more.
+With both free and premium subscription tiers, Spotify has become a go-to destination for music lovers globally. (and personally myself :stuck_out_tongue_closed_eyes:)

 #### As a daily user of Spotify, I can attest that the song/tracks recommended are not up to par.
 So naturally, I sought out a way to recommend myself better songs.
 Within this repository, I will use the Spotify Web API, in conjunction with the lightweight Python library,Spotipy, to extract songs and music features from my own playlist.
 Using the extracted data I will produce new song recommendations for myself.